Fidelity Investments has joined a small but growing group of employers that help workers pay down their student loan debt.

 - Parental leave has been expanded from two weeks to six weeks.

 What do you make of this news?
 Do you think employee benefits like Fidelity’s student loan assistance program can put a dent in the national student debt load?
-Sound off in our Forums.
-It’s the place where you can speak your mind, explore topics in-depth, and post questions and get answers.
+Sound off on our Facebook page.